-Your vegan guest will not be able to eat the main meat dish at Christmas, but don’t forget that many other aspects of the Christmas Dinner also contain animal products too.
-You’ll need to make sure that side dishes, sauces, gravies, condiments, and any drinks (including alcohol) are vegan friendly.
+If you’re used to eating meat, your vegan guest will not be able to eat the main dish at Christmas… But it’s important not to forget that many other aspects of a Christmas Dinner also contain animal products.

 - Don’t cook, bake, or roast vegan food in the same dishes or with the same utensils as any animal products